gramineproject/gsc/Documentation/index.rst

 .. describe:: Registry

-   Defines the registry and repository where the Linux distribution image is.
+   Defines the registry and repository where the Linux distribution image is located.
 Only needed if the image in `Distro` requires to be prepended with this information.

 .. describe:: Gramine.Repository